terraform-google-modules/terraform-google-slo/examples/slo-generator/sre_service_advanced/README.md

 model is as follow:

 - **SRE team** runs the `slo-generator` as-a-service; they put it to disposition for application teams to use on request.
-- **Team 1** want freedom to compute their SLOs; they want to run their own `slo-generator` service on Cloud Run, and export only the SLOs they care about.
+- **Team 1** want freedom to compute their SLOs; they want to run their own `slo-generator` service on Cloud Run, and export only the SLOs they care about to the shared BigQuery dataset owned by SRE.
 - **Team 2** does not want to bother running their own service; they want to use the SRE team's service.

 ![Architecture](./arch.png)